Our Story

 Where is the Grassy Pond?

 Many years ago, near the intersection of Highway 150 and Grassy Pond Road, there was a 3-acre pond.
 The community around it became known as Grassy Pond.
-According to a 1967 article in the Gaffney Ledger, (reprinted September 11, 2019), "the pond covered around three acres, contained no fish, and was a haven for frogs and mosquitos."
+According to a 1967 article in the Gaffney Ledger (reprinted September 11, 2019), "the pond covered around three acres, contained no fish, and was a haven for frogs and mosquitoes."
 The pond was eventually filled in and farmed and is now overgrown with wild Bradford pear trees, but the community and our church retain the name.